-Aston Villa Women v Manchester City Women
+Man City cruise past struggling Villa

 Goal!

 Goal!
-Aston Villa Women 0, Manchester City Women 1.
-Georgia Stanway (Manchester City Women) right footed shot from outside the box to the bottom left corner.
-Assisted by Ellen White.
+Aston Villa Women 0, Manchester City Women 3.
+Georgia Stanway (Manchester City Women) left footed shot from the centre of the box to the bottom left corner.
+Assisted by Khadija Shaw.

 Post update